asikowitz/pd2-final-Sikowitz-Pacheco/README.md

 Multiple variables that determine if keys are still pressed down to allow multiple keyboard inputs, because Processing usually does not allow this (only has variable key, which is the last-pressed key). <br>
 Acceleration of players and grenades that increase vertical speed by a certain amount each call. <br>
 Calculation of distance using the distance formula to determine if objects are touching and to determine how much energy to remove. <br>
-Variables to make sure a mouse click meant for one action (e.g. drawing walls) does not later lead to another action (e.g. making a weapon). <br><br>
+Variables to make sure a mouse click meant for one action (e.g. drawing walls) does not later lead to another action (e.g. making a weapon). <br>
+Linked List implementation of walls. <br>
+Stack for storing power ups. <br> <br>

 Using Eclipse because my computer can only run Processing 1.5.